gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 6. Cattle
 7. Rubber

-Products "...that contain, have been fed with or have been made using [the above mentioned] relevant commodities" (EU 2023, § 2.2) fall under the legislation.
+Products "...that contain, have been fed with or have been made using [the above mentioned] relevant commodities" (EU 2023, § 2.2) (i.e., derivates made from [the above mentioned]) fall under the legislation.
 Annex I of the regulation lists concrete examples.
-Therefore, if a company, for instance,  imports cocoa butter, fat or oil into the EU, it must comply with this regulation.
+Therefore, if a company, for instance,  imports cocoa butter, fat or oil into the EU or if it processes cocoa powder within the EU, it must comply with this regulation.

 ### In scope/out of scope